 As we move down below, immediately to port is a modest galley with the usual amenities of microwave, single burner stove, sink and refrigerator.
 The single burner stove is actually part of an optional cruising package that also includes a dockside hook-up to the water system, and a water heater ($1,712).
 Natural light comes in through hullside port lights and an overhead skylight.
 The ship’s electrical panel is located right next to the microwave.

 Just aft is a mid-berth measuring 4' x 6' (1.22 m x 1.8 m) with a variable geometry overhead running from 1'9" (.53 m) to 2'5" (.74 m) and topping out at 4’ (1.22 m) at the entry.
 There's a leather headboard with storage just behind.
-Our test boat was fitted with the optional cabin comfort package ($2,778) that includes comforter, sheets, pillowcases and a privacy curtain.
+Our test boat was fitted with the optional cabin comfort package ($2,778) that includes a comforter, sheets, pillowcases and a privacy curtain.

 Forward is a U-shaped settee with rod storage overhead and the rod holders flip-out of the way when not in use, which conveniently protects one's noggin.
-In the center of the settee is a dinette table with extended leaf.
+In the center of the settee is a dinette table with an extended leaf.
 In the collapsed position the leaf support doubles as a stainless grab handle.
 This entire area converts to a berth quite easily by lowering the table, extending the table, and sliding the cushions towards the center.
 On the aft bulkhead are flip-down garment hooks.

 To starboard is a wet head that while modest, was roomy enough to serve its purpose.
 It’s completely fiberglass lined with plenty of storage and Boston Whaler went with a VacuFlush toilet as standard.
 On the aft bulkhead is a hatch leading to the backside of the helm console for service and installations.